 Those struggling with infertility can feel they have nothing tangible to grieve and it can also be a lonely journey.
-Ceremony can help by offering the chance to acknowledge losses, by being able to put words to feelings thereby recognising that their loss and grief is real.
+The Seeds of Hope ceremony can help by offering the chance to acknowledge losses, by being able to put words to feelings thereby recognising that loss and grief is real.
 This thoughtful event has been designed and created to assist in the healing process and to provide hope where attendees are able to acknowledge the losses connected with infertility.
 Click here to learn more including details of how to register your interest.